 The process of normal freezing will change the texture of your morels.
 Frozen water expands inside the cell walls causing them to burst.
 This makes for a soggier end product when you reheat them later.

-Note that with freeze drying in a vacuum, the water is pulled out of the mushroom prior to freezing.
+Note that with freeze-drying in a vacuum, the water is pulled out of the mushroom before freezing.
 This helps maintain the original texture slightly better than normal freezing.

 What’s The Taste And Texture Of Dehydrated Morels?

-Dehydrated comes in two forms – normal dehydration and freeze drying.
+Dehydration comes in two forms – normal dehydration and freeze-drying.

 You can dehydrate morels by drying them in the sun or using a food dehydrator.
 About 70-95% of the water will be removed.
 Expect morels dehydrated in this fashion to be chewy, hard, and somewhat tasteless.

 The main point – you’ll lose even more flavor when drying than you would from normal freezing.